Finding the perfect Julia IDE or a text editor is a matter of preference. There are quite a few options available.

 These are all the areas where Julia shines!

 Jupyter Notebook vs VS Code.

-When I first started learning Julia, I was not sure what IDE or text editor to use.
+When I first started learning Julia, I was unsure what IDE or text editor to use.
 There seemed to be so many options.
-It was difficult to settle on something particular and use it as an exclusive option.
+It was challenging to settle on something particular and use it as an exclusive option.

-As I began working on a project (this is essentially how I learned the language – learning by doing), I needed to collaborate with other people.
+As I began working on a project (this is essentially how I learned the language - learning by doing), I needed to collaborate with others.
 We worked on the same code.
-I initially was responsible for making it parallel and created two versions: multithreaded and distributed.
-Later I transitioned to work on the visualization part of the simulation data.
+I was initially responsible for making it parallel and created two versions: multithreaded and distributed.
+Later I transitioned to work on the visualization part of thesimulation data.
 Folks were using Jupyter Notebook to write their code, and since the project was joint, so did I.

 VS Code and the integrated REPL terminal.

 VS Code code pop-up documentation on hover is super convenient!
-TAB completion works great too.
-And it is extremely convenient having two terminal windows open within the same editor window: Julia REPL on the bottom left and the regular
+TAB completion works excellent too.
+And it is hugely convenient having two terminal windows open within the same editor window: Julia REPL on the bottom left and the regular.

 zsh (or whatever you use) on the bottom right.

 I still use both VS Code and Jupyter.
-I’m hoping to switch to VS Code primarily one day.
+I'm hoping to switch to VS Code primarily one day.
 For some quick interactive checks of parts of the code, I could then use integrated Julia REPL.
-There is even a number of keyboard shortcuts available to execute parts of the code from the editor in Julia REPL.
+There are even keyboard shortcuts available to execute parts of the code from the editor in Julia REPL.
 This is described very well in this post.